-Jim's broad practice covers corporate, legislative, education, governmental relations, and municipal law.
+Jim's broad practice covers corporate, legislative, education, governmental relations, economic development and municipal law.
 He previously served as Virginia's Secretary of Education under former Virginia Gov. L. Douglas Wilder, and as domestic policy advisor to former Vice President Walter Mondale.

 Jim has established a significant regional presence in the business, education and government arenas.
 He is well respected for his experience in working with all components of the community and with both political parties, having been appointed to numerous important positions by Democrats and Republicans.
 He has established a network of contacts that assist him in handling complex and sensitive matters throughout Virginia, Maryland and the District of Columbia.
 His network includes numerous local, state and federal officials, educators and business leaders, especially in the Washington region.

 He was included in Washingtonian magazine's list of "150 Most Powerful People" in the Washington region.
 He was also named to the “Power 100” by the Washington Business Journal.
-He has also been named five times by Virginia Business Magazine as one of the “50 Most Influential Virginians.”
+He has also been named seven times by Virginia Business Magazine as one of the “50 Most Influential Virginians.”
 He was named by Washington Business Journal as the “Best Networker” in the region and as a Minority Business Leader Honoree.
-He won the J. Michael Brown award from DuPont for his accomplishments in diversity, recruiting and mentoring in the legal profession and he received the Fairfax County Chamber of Commerce "Lifetime Achievement Award."
+He won the J. Michael Brown award from DuPont for his accomplishments in diversity, recruiting and mentoring in the legal profession and he received the Northern Virginia Chamber of Commerce "Lifetime Achievement Award."
 In addition, he has received numerous awards and certificates related to education, government and community service.

 He is an active leader in the Northern Virginia business community having served as chairman of the Fairfax County Chamber of Commerce; chairman of the Northern Virginia Business Roundtable; president of the Northern Virginia Community College Educational Foundation; and chairman of the Emerging Business Forum, an organization focused on enhancing minority and women entrepreneurs in business.